Bienvenido Reyes: Awards and Recognitions

 While treading his way towards his remarkable career as a lawyer, Justice Reyes was a recipient of various awards and recognitions from different organizations and institutions which stood witness to his enduring commitment to the profession.
 In 1998, he was awarded the Most Outstanding Alumnus by his high school alma mater, Colegio de San Pascual Baylon.
 Two years after, he was given the Plaque of Distinction for Outstanding Achievement in the Field of Law and Jurisprudence by the Lex Talionis Fraternitas Inc. and a Certificate of Recognition by the Integrated Bar of the Philippines Calmana Chapter for his exemplary achievement as an RTC Judge of Malabon.
 He was also given a Certificate of Recognition in the field of Law and Jurisprudence by the San Beda College of Law in July 2002.
 In 2003, he was recipient of Gawad Dangal ng Obando, Natatanging Obandeňo Award for being the Most Outstanding Citizen of Obando, Bulacan in the field of law.

 In 2011, he received the following: Gawad Bilang Kasaping Pandangal (IBP Gat Marcelo H. del Pilar Bulacan Chapter); Fraternal Scroll of Distinction (Lex Talionis Fraternitas, Inc.); Pagkilala - Sangguniang Panlalawigan ng Bulacan; and the Outstanding Bedan Law Alumni Award.
 The most recent award he received is the 2012 Distinguished Bedan Award.

 During his stint as Associate Justice of the Court of Appeals, he received a recognition for having achieved Zero Backlog in his docket as of November 2010.
 Ninety five percent of his decisions which were elevated to the Supreme Court were affirmed.
 He left the Court of Appeals on August 23, 2011 when he was appointed Associate Justice of the Supreme Court by President Benigno Aquino III with a very clean docket.

 Personal life

 Reyes was born at Catanghalan, Obando, Bulacan.
 He is married to Philanthropist Teresita Jacinta Reyes (Archivist at Asian Development Bank) with their two children, Dennis Reyes, and Environmentalist and Businessman Benson Michael Reyes.

+Reyes was elected as United Coconut Planters Life Assurance Corporation Chairman on April 26, 2019.